 Best Colombia Hostels for Nightlife

-- Local House Hostel – Offering free breakfast and free salsa lessons, this hostel is super close to “la sexta” party district in Barrio Granada.
-Dorms from $8.50 a night, private room are available as well.
+Local House Hostel – Offering free breakfast and free salsa lessons, this hostel is super close to “la sexta” party district in Barrio Granada.
+Dorms from $8.50 a night, private rooms are available as well.
 Compare on Hostelworld and Hotels Combined.

 When to Go Out